MentalFS/phantombot-nightly-launcher/README.md

 Scripts to download nightly releases of PhantomBot.

 The daemon launcher is supposed to be called via cron.
-By default it will update weeky and will redirect the input to a FIFO, so it's possible to execute commands.
+By default it will update the installation and will redirect the input to a FIFO, so it's possible to execute commands.
 The script will self-update before running.

 ## Scripts
 - `nightly-update.sh` will just update the bot to the latest nightly